 Entity Resolution Algorithm

-How the Nexus entity resolution algorithm works — from source identifiers through edge creation, recursive resolution, and final entity tables.
+How the Nexus entity resolution algorithm works — from source identifiers through edge creation, Jinja-unrolled traversal, and final entity tables.

 Entity resolution (ER) is the process of determining that two or more identifiers refer to the same real-world entity — and merging them into a single resolved entity_id.
 It's how Nexus knows that john@company.com in Gmail, john@company.com in Stripe, and phone number 555-1234 from Notion all belong to the same person.